l-aldarondo/Biodiversity_with_Plotly/README.md

 ## Summary

-- For this project we were able to create a dynamic dashboard that provided the client an effective way to filter the data for each bacterial sample, and provided 3 vizualizations that changed accordenly with the sample selection.
+- For this project we were able to create a dynamic dashboard that provided the client an effective way to filter the data for each bacterial sample, and provided 3 visualizations that changed accordenly with the sample selection.
 In order to let the client to try and feel the app we deployed the webpage using GitHub pages:

      - [link to deployed webpage](https://l-aldarondo.github.io/Biodiversity_with_Plotly/)